Stephen Morgan (British politician): Parliamentary career

 In Parliament, Morgan has served as Parliamentary Private Secretary (PPS) to Andrew Gwynne, the Shadow Secretary of State for Communities and Local Government, and on the Public Accounts Committee.
 From July 2019 until April 2020, he served in the Shadow Communities and Local Government team as a Shadow Minister.
 The brief included policy areas such as adult social care, children's services, faith and community cohesion, welfare reform and debt services to community pubs.

-Morgan says his priorities are tackling crime, standing up for schools, investment in the NHS, being a strong voice on defence and addressing climate change.
-Morgan frequently speaks out on veterans’ issues citing Portsmouth's naval history and his own grandfather's military service as his motivation.
-On 3 April 2019 he hosted a Westminster Hall debate calling on the government to take further action on reducing veteran suicide.
-During the debate Morgan called on the Government to begin recording veterans' suicide, claiming this will improve mental health support services for the armed forces and veterans.